Your ultimate guide to retail media and retail media networks (RMNs)

 Figure 1.
 The first ever banner by AT&T

 A retail media network (RMN) is essentially an advertising technology (AdTech) platform that’s owned and/or operated by a retailer.
-A retail media network gathers inventory across a retailer’s websites, ecommerce platforms and mobile apps and offers it to brands.
-The RMN would also utilize the retailer’s first-party data to allow brands to show personalized ads to their target audience.
+A retail media network gathers ad space across a retailer’s websites, e-commerce platforms and mobile apps and offers it to brands.
+The RMN would also utilize the retailer’s first-party data to help brands show personalized ads to their target audience.

-The brands could also use their own first-party data and match it with a retailer’s first-party data, e.g. via a data clean room, to improve ad targeting, measurement and attribution.
+Brands could also use their own first-party data and match it with a retailer’s first-party data, e.g. via a data clean room, to improve ad targeting, measurement and attribution, leading to a stronger return on ad spend across campaigns.

-Retail media networks have emerged to create new revenue streams with advertising to make up for low and fixed margins on products and services.
+Retail media networks have emerged to create new revenue streams with programmatic advertising that makes up for low and fixed margins on products and services.

-Here are a few examples of retail media networks that allow brands to advertise on the retailer’s website and mobile apps:
+Here are a few examples of retail media platforms that allow brands to advertise on the retailer’s website and mobile apps:

 • Walgreens Advertising Group — A RMN offering access to over-the-top (OTT), CTV and linear TV audiences.

-• eBay Ads — a platform created by eBay where advertisers can reach their customers from a base of approximately 135 million active users.
+• eBay Ads — a platform created by eBay where advertisers can reach their customers.

 Retailers with a wide and active user base have a good opportunity to create their own retail media networks.